newmanreb/peddy_docker/README.md

 It samples the VCF at about 25000 sites (plus chrX) to accurately estimate **relatedness**, **IBS0**, **heterozygosity**, **sex** and **ancestry**.
 It uses 2504 thousand genome samples as backgrounds to calibrate the relatedness calculation and to make ancestry predictions.

 It does this very quickly by sampling, by using C for computationally intensive parts, and by parallelization.

+## Citation
+This version of the peddy app is based on the developer's release of v.0.4.8.
+Original release: https://github.com/brentp/peddy/tree/v0.4.8

 Peddy Citation: [Pedersen and Quinlan, Who’s Who?
 Detecting and Resolving Sample Anomalies in Human DNA Sequencing Studies with Peddy, The American Journal of Human Genetics (2017),